Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill building.md

 - [ ] 2
 - [ ] 1

 In this third example, we see there is one place a 2x2 grid will not work because it covers a second number.
 Don’t forget to try all combinations of width and height!
+Just looking at this grid visually, it is easy to miss the 4x1 rectangle.

 <BR>